 A. Computing the RMS of Strain Data

-In this case, the root mean squared (RMS) [25] of strain data functioned as a representa- tion of the significance of the noise in each data file.
+In this case, the root mean squared (RMS) [25] of strain data functioned as a representation of the significance of the noise in each data file.
 It can be inferred from the RMSs that noise in the detectors is generally louder in earlier stages of S6 than later in later ones.

 TABLE I: RMS calculated from each raw data file.
 File Number 1 2 3 4 5 6 7 8 9 10